jaysonrejuso/Jarej-Search/README.md

 JAREJ: Image Search

-This is simple image search app.
+This is a simple image search app.